Auburn University Regional Airport

 Auburn University Regional Airport with the Robert G. Pitts Field (IATA: AUO, ICAO: KAUO, FAA LID: AUO) is a public use airport located two nautical miles (4 km) east of the central business district of Auburn, a city in Lee County, Alabama, United States.
 The airport is owned by Auburn University and was formerly known as Auburn–Opelika Robert G. Pitts Airport.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 The airport offers no commercial service in or out of Auburn.
-The closest airport of significance outside Auburn is the Columbus Airport (40 mi via US-280) in Columbus, Georgia, roughly a one-hour drive from Auburn.
-The closest commercial airports are the Montgomery Regional Airport (60 mi via I-85) in Montgomery, Alabama, the Birmingham–Shuttlesworth International Airport (115 mi via US-280) in Birmingham, Alabama, and the Hartsfield–Jackson Atlanta International Airport (100 mi via I-85) in Atlanta, Georgia.
-These airports are within a two-hour driving distance from Auburn, and offer air service to most of the world's major airports.
-Daily bus/van shuttle service is available from the Auburn area to the Atlanta airport.
+The closest commercial airports are Columbus Airport (40 mi via US-280) in Columbus, Georgia; Montgomery Regional Airport (60 mi via I-85) in Montgomery, Alabama; the Birmingham–Shuttlesworth International Airport (115 mi via US-280) in Birmingham, Alabama; and Hartsfield–Jackson Atlanta International Airport (100 mi via I-85) in Atlanta, Georgia.

 History

 In its earliest days, the airport was nothing more than a grass field.
 With one airplane, the airport was very different from its current status.
 Today, the airport is home to some 97 aircraft and Auburn University's Department of Aviation.

 When first constructed in 1930, the Auburn–Opelika Airport was a private airfield built to serve the sister cities of Auburn and Opelika located in Lee County, Alabama.
 It was also intended to serve the Alabama Polytechnic Institute (API), later renamed Auburn University.
 Over the next decade, the airport would go from a private airfield, to a stop along the mail route for the Civil Aeronautics Administration, and eventually become a training ground for the U.S. Military.
 During its time as a Navy/CAA war training school, the Auburn School of Aviation would be developed.

 Over the next several decades, many improvements were made to the airport in the general aviation field.
 A new terminal and administration building was constructed in 1950, consisting of both enclosed and open flight decks, a restaurant, flight ready rooms, classrooms, and operations offices with local, state, and federal funds.
 Also in the 1950s, medium-intensity runway lights were installed, runways were resealed, and an access road to Glenn Avenue was constructed.

 The 1960s continued to see major improvements to the airport; pavement for aircraft parking was completed along with the reconstruction of the 18/36 and 11/29 runways and taxiways.
 During the 1970s, 1980s and 1990s a concentrated effort was made to acquire the land and funding for the 18/36 runway extension.
 Renovations and several improvements were made to the airport facilities, updating them to modern standards.